PaulRivaud/mthomson-2018-winter-term/README.md

 Note: Even though Matrix is a base R package, it has to be loaded manually (`Packages` section in R studio or `library("Matrix")` in the R console.)

 ## Loading H5 files in R
 A specific HDF5 package was developped for R. You can install it blablabla

+# Python

+## Loading mtx files in Python
+rgewrerg

+## Loading H5 files in Python
+wegfw